gauchocode/brolit-shell/docs/CODE.md

 ## Code: Variables

 * Prefer local variables within functions over global variables.
-* If you need global variables, make them readonly.
+* If you need global variables, make them read-only.
 * Variables should always be referred to in the ${var} form (as opposed to $var).
-* Variables should always be quoted, especially if their value may contain a whitespace or separator character: "${var}"
+* Variables should always be quoted, especially if their value may contain a whitespace or separator character: "${var}".
 * Capitalization
     Environment (exported) variables: ${ALL_CAPS}
     Local variables: ${lower_case}
-* Positional parameters of the script should be checked, those of functions should not
+* Positional parameters of the script should be checked, those of functions should not.
 * Some loops happen in subprocesses, so don’t be surprised when setting variabless does nothing after them.
 Use stdout and greping to communicate status.

 ### Variable expansion